rsriram2/brain_extraction/README.md

 ## Data and versioning

 - This repository does not include original CT data or masks.
-- `.gitignore` is configured to ignore `*.csv`, `*.png`, and `*.pdf` by default (adjust if you wish to track outputs).
+- `.gitignore` is configured to ignore `*.csv`, `*.png` by default (adjust if you wish to track outputs).

-## Citation

-If you use this code or figures, please cite the paper:

-> “Comparison of Automated Brain Extraction Methods in over 5000 CT Scans,” authors, venue, year.
-[Add DOI or URL]

-You can also cite specific tooling (e.g., SynthStrip, Robust-CT-BET) as appropriate.

 ## Acknowledgments
+We thank the MISTIE III trial investigators and participants for providing the dataset used in this analysis.
+We acknowledge the contribution of all clinical sites and research coordinators involved in data collection.
 We acknowledge the authors and maintainers of the brain extraction methods evaluated (CTBET, Robust-CT-BET, SynthStrip, HD-CTBET, CT_BET, Brainchop, CTbet-Docker).
 This repo provides analysis code and derived results/figures only; obtain original tools/data from their respective sources.